+Opteron 2.8 GHz, 4 socket server with 16GB main memory running Linux kernel version 2.6.18 with a 250GB SATA drive.
 For the FS+DB/SQL configurations discussed in this section, we have configured PostgreSQL with a schema specific to the Lextrac application.
-We create indexes on all columns within this schema to speed up SQL query performance.
+We create indexes on all columns within this schema to provide suitable SQL query performance.
+(Experiments with PostgreSQL without indices have resulted in performance so uncompetitive, that a comparison would best be characterized as a "straw-man".)
 In addition, we run the database without transactions or isolation.